 Giving STEM education a try at an early age is the best way to determine whether one wants to pursue a career in the field.
 Tulane puts an emphasis on using science to address real-world problems.
 Innovation is possible at a very young age, and students are encouraged to explore different practical concepts.
 Lab work and partnerships with New Orleans entities are used to demonstrate how science can be employed for the betterment of our world.

 All of the courses are administered to small groups of students (15 to 20), which facilitates communication between students and their instructors.

-Tulane Pre-College has one guiding principle—it’s never too early to hatch an innovative and revolutionary idea.
+Tulane Pre-College has a fundamental belief: Age is no longer a barrier to innovation.
 When stimulated properly, young minds can focus on possible solutions for real-world problems while acquiring knowledge and skills beneficial for their futures.
-Here are some of the highlights students will experience:
+Here are some of the highlights of the program:

 Founded in 1834, Tulane University has the academic traditions and background in the scientific fields, humanities, and the arts to ensure the excellence of its programs.
 Dedicated staff and faculty, ties to the local community, and hands-on learning come together to provide a transformative educational experience for Pre-College students.